IV. Admission Information

 Previously registered University of Guelph-Humber students must apply to Admissions Services - for readmission under any of the conditions outlined below:

 - They were required to withdraw from their program for a period of two or more semesters.

 - They were suspended from the University for academic misconduct.

 - They have graduated from this University and wish to register in order to take additional courses.

-- They registered in a program at another post-secondary institution and wish to return to the University of Guelph-Humber.
+- If they were admitted to the University but withdrew from all courses, registered in a program or courses at another post-secondary institution, and they wish to return to the University of Guelph-Humber.